peripheralist/banny-minter/README.md

 ## Infrastructure

-### Subgraph
+### Graphql queries

-A subgraph url is used to query NFT tokens and tiers, using [Apollo graphql client](https://www.apollographql.com/).
+A [bendystraw url](https://bendystraw.xyz) is used to query NFT tokens and tiers, using [Apollo graphql client](https://www.apollographql.com/).
 Types are generated at build time, using `yarn codegen`.

 ### juice-sdk-react